Laura Martin: Post-CrossGen work

 Post-CrossGen, Martin again worked with Cassaday on the English-language version of his and Fabien Nury's Humanoids Publishing title I Am Legion, before moving (with Cassaday and Hitch) to work primarily for Marvel Comics.

 In July 2004, she colored the first issue of Joss Whedon & Cassaday's acclaimed version of the X-Men, Astonishing X-Men, and in February 2005 she worked with Bryan Hitch on Mark Millar's Ultimates 2 #1.
 In July of the same year, she worked on the Whedon/Brett Matthews & Will Conrad comics version of Whedon's Serenity, the Dark Horse-released Serenity: Those Left Behind.

 She has worked on a number of odd issues and covers for comics released by a plethora of companies, including covers for the Infinite Crisis lead-in limited series Villains United, for which she colored the art of J. G. Jones.
 In the summer of 2006, she colored the main parts of Paul Jenkins' Civil War: Front Line for Marvel's "Civil War" event, and in September 2007 began work on Joseph Michael Straczynski and Olivier Coipel's Thor.

-She is also Art Director for the comics website Sequential Tart a "webzine published by an eclectic band of women."
+She is also Art Director for the comics website Sequential Tart, a "webzine published by an eclectic band of women."
 To produce her work, she utilizes Photoshop and a "Wacom Intuos."

 In December 2007, she helped color the first issue of Virgin Comics' Tall Tales of Vishnu Sharma: Panchatantra, while continuing to work on Thor and Astonishing X-Men.
 May 2008 saw her join Garth Ennis and Howard Chaykin on the Marvel MAX series War Is Hell: The First Flight of the Phantom Eagle, while June 2008 saw her debut on the main feature of a Marvel Comics event, coloring the artwork of Leinil Francis Yu on the Brian Michael Bendis-written Secret Invasion limited series.

 She continued as colorist on Secret Invasion and War is Hell, having relinquished duties on Astonishing X-Men to new artist Simone Bianchi (with new writer Warren Ellis).

 At the 2009 San Diego Comic Con it was announced that she had signed an exclusive contract with Marvel.
 In 2010, she became the regular colorist on the second ongoing volume of New Avengers.

 In June 2008, at Heroes Con in Charlotte, NC, it was announced that she had become a member of Gaijin Studios.

 At the 2010 Baltimore Comic Con she created and donated "The Wrong Frog" to auction to benefit the Hero Initiative.

+In October 2016, a variant cover she created for the first issue of the Image Comics Millarworld series Reborn was published.

 Awards and recognition

 She has been recognized for her work with six Eagle Awards (2000–2001, 2005–2008) as well as winning two Eisner Awards for Best Colorist (2000) and (2002), and the Harvey Award between the Eisners in 2001.
+She was given the 2005 Wizard Fan Award for Favorite Colorist (for Astonishing X-Men).

 In August 2014, she was named Inkwell Awards Ambassador, an appointment she holds to the present.